oshixiaoxiliu/cuda_illinois/README.md

 some code about the open class of "Heterogeneous Parallel Programming"

-almost clas is teach cuda
+almost classes are teaching cuda

-those code is the MP code
+those code are the Mps' code

 here is the class address  https://class.coursera.org/hetero-002